Zero power critical

 Zero power critical is a condition of nuclear fission reactors that is useful for characterizing the reactor core.
 A reactor is in the zero power critical state if it is sustaining a stable fission chain reaction with no significant growth or decay in the reaction rate, and at a low enough level that thermal considerations are not important to the reaction.
 For example, a reactor that can produce gigawatts of heat might be considered zero-power critical when producing 100 watts of heat through a fission chain reaction.

 Most nuclear reactors are held at a zero-power critical condition as part of the start-up sequence, to assess the condition of the reactor itself.

+Role of Zero Power Reactors in Nuclear Safety

+The Nuclear Energy Agency (NEA) has documented a shift in the usage of zero power reactors (ZPRs).
+Previously used for engineering prototypes, these reactors now serve in validating nuclear data and simulation codes.
+This shift has occurred against a backdrop of a global decrease in ZPR facilities, affecting the field's experimental capabilities.

+The NEA workshop "The Demise of Zero Power Reactors: From Concern to Action," held on June 22–23, 2023, at the Institut de Radioprotection et de Sûreté Nucléaire in France, addressed these changes.
+This event brought together international experts to discuss new approaches for reactor physics validation and data preservation, considering the reduced number of ZPR facilities.
+A report from the NEA's Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems Task Force on Zero Power Reactors, due in early 2024, will summarize these discussions.
+It is expected to offer guidance on ZPRs' future role in nuclear safety and regulation.